|

 Mr. Buxton is an ex-railroad man who has been a resident of Spooner

 many years.
-He served the Omaha in different capacities prior to
+He served the Omaha in different capacities prior

 1894.
-After that he worked some time for the Great Northern road
+After that he worked some time for the Great Northern

 and was so unfortunate as to lose his right arm while in the employ of

 that company.
-Mr. Buxton is a great fancier of fast horses and
+Mr. Buxton is a great fancier of fast horses

 owns one of the best breeding horses in the northwest and also owns and